mthomason/wordflick-ios/README.md

 This project is licensed under the MIT License.
 See the LICENSE.md file for details.

+### Additional Exclusions

+Some assets and components are not covered under the MIT License.
+Please refer to the `EXCLUSIONS.md` file for details on these exclusions and special terms.

 ### Name and Logo Usage

 The name "Wordflick" and associated logos are not covered by the MIT License and may not be used without explicit permission from the copyright holder.